Phylicia Rashad to lead Howard College of Fine Arts - WTMJ

 Howard University President Wayne Frederick said that Rashad “will play an instrumental role in ensuring an auspicious beginning for this reestablished institution.”

-Howard Fine Arts alumni include actors Taraji P. Henson and the late Chadwick Bozeman, as well as Bradford Young, the first Black cinematographer to be nominated for an Oscar for 2017′s “Arrival.”
+Howard Fine Arts alumni include actors Taraji P. Henson and the late Chadwick Boseman, as well as Bradford Young, the first Black cinematographer to be nominated for an Oscar for 2017′s “Arrival.”

 Rashad won the 2004 Tony award for best actress in a play for her role in “A Raisin in the Sun.”
 Her sister, actor, dancer and choreographer Debbie Allen, is also a Howard alum.

-Note: This story has been updated to correct the spelling of Chadwick Boseman’s last name.